 A Federal Environmental Impact Statement Record of Decision was issued for the I-95 Turnpike interchange project in late 2004 and preliminary design for the project has been completed.
 Final design has been initiated for the proposed Stage 1 construction which would include the tolling modifications (such as a new mainline toll plaza near Milepost 352, open road tolling - westbound at the Delaware River Bridge and elimination of tolls at Delaware Valley Interchange) and the I-95 ramps which will bring the I-95 designation on the PA and NJ Turnpikes.
 There are also several early action overhead bridge replacements required prior to mainline construction.
 Two of the early action bridges replacements are completed and another two are in construction.
-An ITS project and wetland mitigation project is also in construction as part of Stage 1 construction.
 A Financial Plan has been developed that utilizes both federal funds and PTC funds for the Stage 1 construction.
 Additional funding is needed for the construction of the remaining two Stages of the project.